FrodgE/fetch-user-environment/README.md

 ## Initial Preparation

 Before this extension can compare and retrieve settings and extensions, the content at the shared locations must first be created.
-This can be done via the command pallete or manually.
+This can be done via the command palette or manually.

-#### Command pallete
+#### Command palette

-Creating the content via the command pallete will simply duplicate the current user environment to the shared locations that have been specified.
+Creating the content via the command palette will simply duplicate the current user environment to the shared locations that have been specified.

 NOTE: To prevent an accidental overwrite of the content, the shared locations _must_ be empty.
 The operation will be terminated otherwise.

-The command pallete item to create the shared content is disabled by default.
+The command palette item to create the shared content is disabled by default.
 To enable it change the following setting:

 ```json
 {